NannyML/nannyml/docs/tutorials/setting_up/preparing_your_data.rst

 Walkthrough
 -----------

-The first line loads the demo data.
-Remark that it returns three different ``DataFrames``.
-The first two correspond to the different :term:`data periods<Data Period>`, containing the data of the *reference* and *analysis* periods.
+First we load the demo data.
+This returns three different ``DataFrames``.
+The first two correspond to the different :term:`data periods<Data Period>`, containing the data of the reference and analysis periods.
-The third ``DataFrame`` contains the *target* values for the *analysis* period.
+The third ``DataFrame`` contains the target values for the analysis period.
 It can be joined with this period by using the shared ``identifier`` column.

 .. code-block:: python